DimitrisMazarakis/lab_assignment/README.md

 Contribution is always welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## Third Lab Assignment
-You can find the ReadMe file fot the third lab assignment [Here](Unit_Testing/README.md).
+You can find the ReadMe file for the third lab assignment [Here](Unit_Testing/README.md).
 ## Fourth Lab Assignment
-You can find the ReadMe file fot the fourth lab assignment [Here](Design_pattern/README.md).
+You can find the ReadMe file for the fourth lab assignment [Here](Design_pattern/README.md).
 ## License
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)